Discover sublime lochs, smooth whiskies, and serene glens on this Highland tour from Edinburgh.

 Queen’s View - Enjoy an iconic view said to have been a favourite of queens.

 Loch Tay and Kenmore - Learn about the Bronze Age loch dwellers at shores of a beautiful loch.

 Dewar's Aberfeldy Distillery - Taste the ‘water of life’ and learn to love it like a true Scotsman.

 The valleys conceal treasures, beasts, and myths.
-The lochs provided food, water, and transport for the highland inhabitants.
+The lochs provided food, water, and transport.
 And whisky kept the ancient cultures warm throughout the winter.

 It’s a tour that shows a diverse range of beautiful and iconic Scottish locations.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)